-athletic mouthguards boise Athletic mouthguards might be one of the most important pieces of equipment that is missing from most sports.
-A mouthguard doesn’t just protect your teeth from being broken, they can help prevent cuts to the lips and cushion the jaw to help prevent head injuries.
+Athletic mouthguards might be one of the most important pieces of equipment that is missing from most sports.
+Athletic mouthguards in Boise protect your teeth from breaking, prevent lip cuts, and cushion the jaw to help reduce the risk of head injuries.

 A Mouthguard Can Prevent Dental Injuries